 Garlic is my favorite thing to add when making meals and I use it for almost everything!
 It is very popular for adding flavor to foods and for health benefits.
 Unfortunately, like onions, they contain fructans which are FODMAPS that can lead to bloating.
 People who experience problems with garlic can try cooking them before eating or try out other herbs and spices.

 Apples are one of the most popular fruits in the world.
 They are high in vitamin C, antioxidants, and fiber.
 Apples are much higher in fructose than most fruits which makes them a FODMAP, making it harder for your digestion system.
 When the fiber is mixed with the sugar fructose, the fructose ends up sitting in your stomach for a much longer time and causes gases to stay trapped, causing bloating.

 Sugar alcohol is commonly used to replace sugar in products like sugar-free foods or chewing gum.
 They are usually in things like protein bars, drinks, baked goods, and most sugar-free foods.
 Sugar alcohol acts as a dietary fiber and can be resistant to digestion.
 They are also FODMAP.
 Sugar alcohol can be found in fruits and vegetables which is natural.
 However, most of them are processed from other sugars like glucose that is in cornstarch.

 Tips to Reduce Bloating

 - There are many different foods that cause bloating.
-But there are several different reasons you can. be bloated.
-Some examples are, swallowing to much air (from gum or straws), eating too fast, eating too much, pregnancy, smoking, liver disease, and others.
+But there are several different reasons you can be bloated.
+Some examples are, swallowing too much air (from gum or straws), eating too fast, eating too much, pregnancy, smoking, liver disease, and others.